reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 {{% /info %}}

 #### Defining the Database Login Information
-After we defined the URL for the database we need the login informations for that database:
+After we defined the URL for the database, we need the login information for that database:

 ```text
 spring.datasource.username=username